-In December 2016, the Company signed an exclusive out-license agreement with Xisle Pharma Ventures Trust ("Xisle") for the Company's late-stage, Biphasix[TM] technology platform, including the lead product candidate, interferon alpha.
-Under the terms of the agreement, Xisle paid an up-front fee and agreed to pay subsequent milestone payments and royalties to the Company as

-Xisle advances the technology.
+In December 2016, the Company signed an exclusive out-license agreement with Xisle Pharma Ventures Trust ("Xisle") for the Company's late-stage, BiphasixTM technology platform, including the lead product candidate, interferon alpha.
+Under the terms of the agreement, Xisle paid an up-front fee and agreed to pay subsequent milestone payments and royalties to the Company as Xisle advances the technology.
 As part of the agreement, the Company retained marketing rights for Belarus, Bulgaria, the Czech Republic, former Eastern Germany, Hungary, Moldova, Poland, Romania, Russia, Slovakia and Ukraine and non-exclusive rights for co-promotion in Canada.
 The Company subsequently assigned the foregoing marketing rights which it retained to HIO, its then wholly-owned subsidiary in Poland, pursuant to an agreement between the Company and HIO.

 On June 26, 2020, the Company announced that it had approved, in its capacity as a shareholder of HIO, a direct investment in HIO by an investor which resulted in the Company's ownership in HIO being reduced to approximately 42.51% on July 8, 2020.
 The direct investment in HIO permitted HIO to apply for a new government grant for the development of the multiple myeloma CAR-T program in Poland.
-Subsequent to the year end, on September 3, 2020, HIO closed another direct private placement resulting in a further dilution of the Company's holding in HIO from 42.51% as at July 31, 2020 down to 29.89%.
+On September 3, 2020, HIO closed another direct private placement resulting in a dilution of the Company's holding in HIO to 29.89%.